-273. If the TSP locates an item within 60 days of receipt of notice of the loss, and a claim on that item has not yet been paid, then the customer will be obligated to accept delivery of the item in lieu of a claim, even if the customer has already replaced the item.
+- 2.73.
+If the TSP locates an item within 60 days of receipt of notice of the loss, and a claim on that item has not yet been paid, then the customer will be obligated to accept delivery of the item in lieu of a claim, even if the customer has already replaced the item.
 In addition, if the TSP locates a lost item more than 60 days after receipt of notice of the loss, but the item has not been replaced, and a claim on the item has not been paid, then the customer will be obligated to accept delivery of the item in lieu of a claim.
 If a lost item is later discovered with damage, the time limits for qualifying for FRV protection and for online filing claims on that item will not commence until the delivery of that item.
 Notwithstanding the above, essential item(s), as described in Section 2.11, below, that a reasonable person would and has replaced promptly may be declined by the customer before the 60-day period has run.
-This provision applies only when:

-2.7.3.1 The item has been missing for at least seven (7) days from the date of delivery and the TSP has been notified pursuant to Section 2.11, below.

-2.7.3.2 The item is necessary for daily life, such that it must be replaced within two business days of notice to TSP: and item is beyond repair, or within 20 days of inspection (to include virtual), whichever occurs first.
+This provision applies only when: - 2.7.3.1 The item has been missing for at least seven (7) days from the date of delivery and the TSP has been notified pursuant to Section 2.11, below. - 2.7.3.2 The item is necessary for daily life, such that it must be replaced within two business days of notice to TSP: and the item has in fact been replaced. - 2.74.
+The TSP must take possession of salvage items, at the customer's residence, or other location acceptable to the customer, not later than 30 days from the TSP's notification from the repair firm that an item is beyond repair, or within 20 days of inspection (to include virtual), whichever occurs first.
 The pickup period can be extended by an agreement between the TSP and the customer in writing.
 If the customer refuses to cooperate with the TSP in the exercise of salvage rights, the TSP should contact the appropriate MCO closest to the customer and request assistance, and the deadline shall be extended for that period that the customer refused to cooperate.